rocky-linux/documentation/docs/books/learning_bash/02-using-variables.md

 title: Bash - Using Variables
 author: Antoine Le Morvan
 contributors: Steven Spencer
-update: 29-mar-2022
+tested with: 8.5
+tags:
+  - education
+  - bash scripting
+  - bash
 ---

 # Bash - Using Variables

-In this chapter you will learn how to use variables into your scripts in bash.
+In this chapter you will learn how to use variables in your bash scripts.

 ****

 **Objectives**: In this chapter you will learn how to:

 :heavy_check_mark: Store information for later use;
 :heavy_check_mark: Delete and lock variables;
 :heavy_check_mark: Use environment variables;
 :heavy_check_mark: Substitute commands;

 :checkered_flag: **linux**, **script**, **bash**, **variable**

 **Knowledge**: :star: :star:
 **Complexity**: :star:

 **Reading time**: 10 minutes